🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 You can understand your patterns, and still find yourself reacting the same way.

-This is where structured inner work becomes important.
+And this is where structured inner work becomes important.

 🖤 Master Shadow Work Journal & Guide